-105. See Annex C, which describes the broad areas of responsibility and activities related to the role.
+106. See Annex C, which describes the broad areas of responsibility and activities related to the role.

-- The overall responsibility for online safety is explicitly held by the Designated Safeguarding Lead (DSL) and this cannot be delegated.
+- This section has been updated since KCSIE 2022 was published in May 2022. - The overall responsibility for online safety is explicitly held by the Designated Safeguarding Lead (DSL) and this should not be delegated.
 Staff with appropriate skills, interest and expertise regarding online safety (such as computing leads or technical staff) can support the DSL, for example when developing curriculum approaches or making technical decisions, however overall responsibility cannot be delegated. - Individual schools and colleges may decide to have one or more deputy designated safeguarding leads to support with online safety, however they should be trained to the same standard as the DSL.